Chemex Coffee Maker – How to use the Chemex like a Champion

 The hourglass shape on its own doesn’t really do much for the flavor of your coffee, that’s where the Chemex filters come in.
 But did you know that it helps to cool down the coffee after you’ve finished brewing?
 I often see coffee folks giving the Chemex a swirl to reduce the temperature of the coffee faster.

 The essentials are the Chemex coffee maker and the Chemex filters.
-You can buy the classic Chemex series in different sizes – either 3 cup, 6 cup, 8 cup or 10 cup.
+You can buy the classic Chemex series in different sizes – either 3 cup, 6 cup, 8 cup or even 10 cup.
 The 6 cup Chemex is the most popular option.
-I also recommend using a grinder, gooseneck kettle and scale.
+I also recommend using a manual coffee grinder, gooseneck kettle and scale.
 As ground coffee is losing aroma in as little as 30 seconds, it is essential to freshly grind your beans every time you brew yourself a coffee.
-The gooseneck kettle gives you greater control of how much water flows and lets you be more precise when it comes to pouring water over the coffee grounds in your Chemex filter.
-To follow the recipe in this brew guide you’ll also need a scale.
-It will allow you to precisely weigh how much ground coffee you are using for your pour-over.
+A gooseneck kettle gives you greater control of how much water flows and lets you be more precise when it comes to pouring water over the coffee grounds in your Chemex filter.
+To follow the recipe in this brew guide a coffee scale will come in handy.
+It will allow you to precisely weigh how much ground coffee and water you are using for your pour over.

 If you are learning how to use the Chemex to brew delicious coffee, I recommend using Chemex bonded filters.
 They are approximately 20-30% thicker than conventional filter paper and their special fibre prevents oils, bitter elements or coffee grounds from getting into your coffee when brewing.
-As a result, coffee from a Chemex tastes particularly aromatic, nuanced and not bitter.
-Filters come prefolded and in three different shapes: square (for 6-8 cup Chemex), round (for 6-8 cup Chemex) or half-moon (for 3 cup Chemex).
+As a result, coffee from a Chemex tastes particularly aromatic, nuanced and clean.
+Filters come prefolded and in three different shapes: square (for 6-8 cups), round or circle (for 6-8 cups) and half-moon (Chemex 3 cup filters).
 Even though the square and round filters have different shapes, they function exactly the same way.
 Whether you prefer one over the other is merely a matter of aesthetics.
 You may also choose between bleached and natural Chemex filters.
 The latter will be more environmentally friendly, as its naturally brown coloured and the filter paper only turns white through an oxidizing cleansing bath.
 Despite the difference in colour, rest assured that they both consist of the same laboratory-grade paper.

-For those of you who are not a fan of single use paper filters, there is another option!
+For those of you who are not a fan of single use paper filters and want to reuse Chemex filters instead, there is another option!
 The Barista Warrior Pour Over Coffee Filter is made from durable stainless steel and can be reused time and time again.
 The micro-filtering holes let more oils through than a Chemex filter, which creates a fuller body in your cup.
 It fits the classic Chemex coffee maker in 6, 8 and 10 cup sizes.
-Whether you prefer a stainless steel filter over a paper filter really depends on your personal preferences.
-Personally, I prefer the aromatic and clean cup that the Chemex filters produce.
-Let me know your thoughts in the comments!
+Whether you prefer a stainless steel filter over a paper filter really depends on your personal preference.
+Personally, I prefer the aromatic and clean cup that the Chemex paper filters produce.

 20 grams of coffee